What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 You can recognize the most valuable fruit by the following signs:

-• white ellipsoid spores;
+• white ellipsoidal spores;

 • the pulp is dense, fleshy, juicy, cream or snow-white in color, with a pleasant aroma and a pronounced specific taste.

 Did you know?
-The increased interest in shiitake in the world market is due to its antitumor effect.
+The increased interest in shiitake on the world market is due to its antitumor effect.
 The main consumer of this delicacy is Japan, which annually imports about 2 thousand tons of the product.

-The signs of the fungus are:
+The signs of the mushroom are:

 • the pulp is dense, odorless, with a mild taste, yellow in color (purple at the base of the stem);

-• spores olive-brown, smooth, fusiform.
+• spores are olive-brown, smooth, fusiform.

 They have:

-• the pulp is loose, white color.
+• The pulp is loose, white in color.

-Externally, the fungus is characterized by:
+Externally the mushroom is characterized by:

 Basic rules for picking mushrooms